paulomenin/paulomenin/README.md

 I have more than a decade of professional experience working in tech companies, which has enabled me to gain knowledge in different fields and programming languages.

-☕ I brew coffee

-💻 To turn it into code

 📫 How to reach me: [paulomenin.dev](https://paulomenin.dev)

 <!--